Table of Contents

 Your Business Plan

-Remember to pay close attention to the types of dishes and menu you plan to serve.
+With a list of problems that could occur, it is a great idea to hire food and beverage consulting firms to help with the process.
+Remember to pay close attention to the types of dishes and menus you plan to serve.
 For instance, nowadays, a smaller establishment would be more suited for serving local produce and farm-to-table menu.
 A kind of menu that can highlight regional cuisine and ingredients sourced from the surrounding area or community.

 Your Brand and Restaurant Concept